Biden signs law extending marriage protections to same-sex and interracial couples - NewsBreak

 “Couples joining in marriage deserve to have the dignity, stability, and ongoing protection that marriage affords to families and children.”

-The post Biden signs law extending marriage protections to same-sex and interracial couples appeared first on Wisconsin Examiner .
+The post Biden signs law extending marriage protections to same-sex and interracial couples appeared first on Kentucky Lantern .

 Comments / 0